ArnaudBrousseau/travel2018/README.md

 # Traveling Through 2018

+This repo contains the code necessary to generate what's hosted at https://arnaudbrousseau.github.io/travel2018/

 ## Purpose

-This repo tries to accomplish a bunch of different things:
+I tried to accomplish a bunch of different things here:

-* visualize travel data from 2018
+* visualize travel data from 2018 (duh!)
 * explore the process of map creation from pure data (see "Map", below)
 * play with the Google Spreadsheet API instead of having to deal with a DB (see "Data" below)